stephencme/anyprompt/setup.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-**IMPORTANT NOTE:** Currently the only page that is creataed is `prompts` so direcly accessing [http://localhost:3000](http://localhost:3000) will cause a $404$ error.
+**IMPORTANT NOTE:** Currently the only page that is created is `prompts` so direcly accessing [http://localhost:3000](http://localhost:3000) will cause a $404$ error.
 For successful access please open [http://localhost:3000/prompts](http://localhost:3000/prompts) instead.

 ## Troubleshooting